undreamai/LLMUnity/README.md

   }
 ```

-To stop the chat without waiting its completion you can use:
+To stop the chat without waiting for its completion you can use:
 ``` c#
     llm.CancelRequests();
 ```